 Ensure there are clear policies in place and that these policies are communicated to staff in inductions, throughout employment via internal communication systems such as the intranet.

-Whilst every NHS organisation’s policies on planned leave will differ slightly in order to reflect its own individual circumstances, some of the key features to consider should include the following:
+While every NHS organisation’s policies on planned leave will differ slightly in order to reflect its own individual circumstances, some of the key features to consider are listed below.

 Each organisation is likely to have its own policies in place for annual leave and other types of planned leave, but it may be a good idea to revisit the existing policies to ensure that planned leave is rarely used as a reason to book agency staff.
 By ensuring that policies are up to date and communicated well to all staff, workforce planners should always try to cover planned leave within the substantive workforce.